buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 be broken down into a :class:`Change` instance with ``branch='features/newthing'`` and ``file='src/foo.c'``.

-The second piece is an :class:`AnyBranchScheduler` which will pay attention to the desired branches.
+The second piece is an :bb:sched:`AnyBranchScheduler` which will pay attention to the desired branches.
 It will not pay attention to the user branches, so it will not automatically start builds in response to changes there.
-The :class:`AnyBranchScheduler` class requires you to explicitly list all the branches you want it to use, but it would not be difficult to write a subclass which used ``branch.startswith('features/')`` to remove the need for this explicit list.
-Or, if you want to build user branches too, you can use :class:`AnyBranchScheduler` with ``branches=None`` to indicate that you want it to pay attention to all branches.
+The :bb:sched:`AnyBranchScheduler` class requires you to explicitly list all the branches you want it to use, but it would not be difficult to write a subclass which used ``branch.startswith('features/')`` to remove the need for this explicit list.
+Or, if you want to build user branches too, you can use :bb:sched:`AnyBranchScheduler` with ``branches=None`` to indicate that you want it to pay attention to all branches.

-The third piece is an :class:`SVN` checkout step that is configured to handle the branches correctly, with a ``baseURL`` value that matches the way the :class:`ChangeSource` splits each file's URL into base, branch, and file. ::
+The third piece is an ``SVN`` checkout step that is configured to handle the branches correctly, with a ``baseURL`` value that matches the way the :class:`ChangeSource` splits each file's URL into base, branch, and file. ::